National Iranian American Council: Obama administration

-During the Obama administration, NIAC reached the height of its influence as it advocated in support of the Iran nuclear deal.
-The Congressional publication, The Hill, cited NIAC's work in support of the Iran nuclear accord as one of the "Top lobbying victories of 2015."
+During the Obama administration, NIAC advocated for the Iran nuclear deal, along with J Street and the Arab American Institute.
+The deal stated that the US would ease sanctions on Iran in exchange for Iran reducing its nuclear program.
+The Congressional publication, The Hill, cited the work of NIAC, J Street, and the Arms Control Association in support of the deal as one of the "Top lobbying victories of 2015."